I have now in my personal GitHub repo a way you can ask me questions related to the Quality Engineering subject.

 object with the age

-between 16 and 65, so you don’t need to fill in, create an attribute for that, or generate the entire object like we Didi in the Data Factory into your test.
+between 16 and 65, so you don’t need to fill in, create an attribute for that, or generate the entire object as we did in the Data Factory into your test.

 I’m not using this approach that much but I think it’s a good one and must be used if you have a need.

-You can use different static files to have the data you want to use into your tests, like txt
+You can use different static files to have the data you want to use in your tests, like txt

 , csv